Mainframe-Renewal-Project/sear-docs/authorizations.md

 | `UPDATE` | `IRR.DIGTCERT.ADDRING` | `FACILITY` | Add a new **Keyring** |
 | `UPDATE` | `IRR.DIGTCERT.DELRING` | `FACILITY` | Delete a **Keyring** |

-If you only give `READ` access to the `IRR.DIGTCERT` profiles `in FACILITY` you will only be able to modify your own certificates and keyrings.
+If you only give `READ` access to the `IRR.DIGTCERT` profiles `in FACILITY` that user/group will only be able to modify their own certificates and keyrings, this can either be a problem or an advantage depending on your goals.

 ## More details